5 Tactical Questions Higher Ed Administrators Should Be Asking About MOOCs

 That’s hard to quantify, obviously.
 A clearer example of benefits to students are the ways in which MOOCs have enabled many classrooms to “perform the flip.”
 Flipped classrooms operate on the theory that it’s preferable to shift the less interactive part of the learning process — knowledge transfer — to the homework time and to free up classroom time for more coaching and mentoring, particularly on the exercises traditionally done as homework.

-It’s easier said than done, but some college instructors are finding MOOCs offer a way.
+That’s easier said than done, but some college instructors are finding MOOCs offer a way.
 At San Jose State University, Professor Khosrow Ghadiri now assigns the lectures and quizzes provided in MOOC form by another professor at another university as homework and uses classroom time in his electrical engineering course to engage with his students in ways that had never been possible before.
-This was a lecture course with 90 students and it was traditionally a heart breaker with a 50% pass rate.
+This lecture course was traditionally a heart breaker with a 50% pass rate.
 In his first semester using the flipped model, 90% of his students passed.

 3. How might MOOCs help us strengthen our relationships?